yii2-extensions/app-basic/README.md

     </a>
 </p>

-A modern, Bootstrap-5 powered Yii2 application template designed for rapid development of web applications.

-Built with best practices, clean architecture, and developer-friendly configuration.

-Perfect for creating production-ready web applications with minimal setup time while maintaining code quality and extensibility.
+A modern, Bootstrap 5-powered Yii2 application template designed for rapid web-application development.
+Built with best practices, clean architecture, and developer-friendly configuration, it lets you create production-ready apps with minimal setup while maintaining code quality and extensibility.

 ![app-basic](docs/home.png)